dmaaj/geneo-blog/Readme.md

 - ```@{autho}/{post-slug}``` at the bottom of every post you have a form to post comment
 - ```/admin``` route is for admin users; it lists all the users and the posts count
 - ```/admin/{user_id}``` clicking the manage user on the ```/admin``` page would load user management page to manage user permissions

+### Notes

+- There are only two user roles, admin and basic user.
+You can switch user role by going to the admin manage user page
+- User's have permission, you can view user's permission on the admin manage user page.
+- You can also toggle user permissions (at the moment you can only toggle two permissions, ```post.create``` and ```comment.create```)
+- Test Coverage is low